European emission standards: Emission standards for passenger cars

-From a technical perspective, European emissions standards do not reflect everyday usage of the vehicle as manufacturers are allowed to lighten the vehicle by removing the back seats, improve aerodynamics by taping over grilles and door handles or reduce the load on the generator by switching off the headlights, the passenger compartment fan or simply disconnecting the alternator which charges the battery.
+From a technical perspective, European emissions standards do not reflect everyday usage of the vehicle as manufacturers are allowed to lighten the vehicle by removing the back seats, improve aerodynamics by taping over grilles and door handles, or reduce the load on the generator by switching off the headlights, the passenger compartment fan, or simply disconnecting the alternator which charges the battery.

-European emission standards for passenger cars (Category M), g/km

 Emission standards for motor cycles (two and three wheelers) – L-category vehicles

-The Euro emissions regulations for two and three wheelers (motorcycles) were first introduced in 1999 – some seven years after the cars were first regulated.
-In further difference to passenger cars (where three-way catalytic converters were de facto required from Euro I) it was first with the introduction of the Euro III emissions standard in 2006, that motorcycles were de facto required to use three-way catalytic converters.
-With the introduction of the Euro V, standard two-stroke engine motorcycles are challenged by the strict HC and PM emissions limits.
-It is expected that technologies such as direct injection combined with petrol particulate filters could be needed for these motorcycle engine types to meet the Euro V demands.
+The Euro emissions regulations for two and three wheelers (motorcycles) were first introduced in 1999 — some seven years after the cars were first regulated.
+In further difference to passenger cars (where three-way catalytic converters were de facto required from Euro I), it was first with the introduction of the Euro III emissions standard in 2006 that motorcycles were de facto required to use three-way catalytic converters.
+With the introduction of Euro V, standard two-stroke engine motorcycles are challenged by the strict HC and PM emissions limits.
+It is expected that technologies such as direct injection, combined with petrol particulate filters, could be needed for these motorcycle engine types to meet the Euro V demands.